microsoft/aksworkshop/_entries/01-03 challenges.md

 The first few sections are focused on speed and simplicity.
 We will leverage Azure to get up and running with Kubernetes with minimal effort.
 The objective is to create an end to end minimal viable product.
 More specifically, we will focus on:

 - Deploying Kubernetes cluster as a managed service (AKS)
-- Deploying the different micro-services of our application, using public Docker images and helm charts
+- Deploying the different micro-services of our application, using public Docker images and Helm charts
 - Migrate some IaaS components to Azure managed services, to reduce the operational overhead

 The following sections will put more attention on the operational requirements such as monitoring, security, DevOps, redundancy...